RubinoD1/SQL-Employee-Tracker/README.md

 Video Link:

 ## Introduction

-- build a command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.
+This is a CMS that allows the user to easily view and add information to an employee database.
+The app was built using Node.js, Inquirer, and MySQL.
+It was designed so the user through a series of simple menus and prompts wouyld be able to:

-User Story
+- View all departments, roles, and employees.

-AS A business owner
+- Add a department, role, or employee to the database.

-I WANT to be able to view and manage the departments, roles, and employees in my company SO THAT I can organize and plan my business
+- Update an employee's role.

 ## Instructions